citizensadvice/react-combo-boxes/examples/combo_box/aria_1_2_groups/README.md

 A combo box modified to use ARIA 1.2 groups.

-The group role is not allowed as a child of a listbox in ARIA 1.1 and consequently is not supported in the majority of screen readers.
+The _group_ role is not allowed as a child of a listbox in ARIA 1.0 or ARIA 1.1 and consequently is not supported in the majority of screen readers.

 In [ARIA 1.2][1] the group role is now allowed.